 - Drive time from U.S. border: 14 hours, 723 miles (1,165 kms).

 One thing that sets Mazatlán apart is that it has a large and well-maintained colonial historic center.
-In fact, as I write this, road crews are working seven days per week converting the paved roads in Centro back to cobblestones.
-They’re also widening the boardwalk, adding bike lanes, expanding many of the sidewalks, and improving the lighting.
+Centro has cobblestone roads, a wide boardwalk, bike lanes, wide sidewalks, and great lighting.

 Since Mazatlán is a real city, you’ll also find a good offering of big city amenities… things like hospitals, theater, jazz, classical concerts, and fine dining, along with the waterfront seafood restaurants and beach scene.